 In October 2016, the U.S. Securities and Exchange Commission adopted new rules and amended rules (together, "final rules") interned to modernize the reporting and disclosure of information by registered investment companies.
 In part, the final rules amend Regulation S-X and require standardized, enhanced disclosure about derivatives in investment company financial statements, as well as other amendments.
 The compliance date for the amendments to Regulation S-X was August 1, 2017.
-The Company has evaluated the impact that the adoption of the amendments to Regulation S-X on its consolidated financial statements and disclosures and determined that the adoption of the amendments to Regulation S-X has not had a material impact on its consolidated financial statements.
+The Company has evaluated the impact that the adoption of the amendments to Regulation S-X has not had a material impact on its consolidated financial statements.